USM Alger in African football: List of All-time appearances

-This List of All-time appearances for USM Alger in African competitions contains football players who have played for USM Alger in African football competitions and have managed to accrue 20 or more appearances.
+This List of All-time appearances for USM Alger in African competitions contains football players who have played for USM Alger in African football competitions 20 or more appearances.

 Gold Still playing competitive football in USM Alger.
-(Note: Since 2000 African Cup Winners' Cup as of game against JS du Ténéré on April 1, 2000, Statistics correct as of game against AFAD Djékanou on October 25, 2025.)
+(Note: Since 2000 African Cup Winners' Cup as of game against JS du Ténéré on April 1, 2000, Statistics correct as of game against Zamalek on May 16, 2026.)